dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 ```

 ### ga_tracking
-Your ga tracking number if you want to add google analytics.
+Your ga tracking number if you want to add Google Analytics.

 - NOTE:
   - won't be included in `dev` preview.